 The total investment for the Australian Data Partnerships program is up to $5.6M.
-Individual project proposals can apply for a total of up to $500,000 in funding over two and a half years.
+Individual project proposals can apply for a total of up to $500,000 over two and a half years.

 The ARDC recognises that the COVID-19 situation has placed financial constraints on many organisations, which are restricting the funds available for infrastructure projects.
 To assist in the continued development of e-research infrastructure, 1:1 matching co-investment will not be mandatory for this Australia Data Partnerships Open Call; however, the level of co-investment will form part of the Proposal evaluation criteria.

 Project proposals will be accepted from Australian organisations.
 Note that the ARDC will need to contract with a legal entity.